“Therefore I tell you, whatever you ask in prayer, believe that you have received it, and it will be yours.” – Mark 11:24

 And what is a relationship without communication?

-You don’t have to be one of the overly religious folk who pray every waking second of every day, but you definitely shouldn’t become the kind of Christian who prays only when the situation calls for it.
+You don’t have to be one of the overly religious folks who pray every waking second of every day, but you definitely shouldn’t become the kind of Christian who prays only when the situation calls for it.

 The best thing you can do to ensure that you don’t backslide in your Christian life is to pray daily- not just because you should, but because you want to, and because it is what God expects of His devoted followers.